Career Path Forecast

 R&D and testing operations to these smaller, specialized firms.

-research, including studies of human genes, continues to offer
+including studies of human genes, continues to offer possibilities for

-possibilities for the development of new drugs and products to combat
+the development of new drugs and products to combat illnesses and

-illnesses and diseases that have previously been unresponsive to
+diseases that have previously been unresponsive to treatments derived by

 The

-remaining chemical manufacturing industries are expected to employ fewer
+chemical manufacturing industry is expected to employ fewer chemists as

-chemists as companies divest their R&D operations.
-To control costs,
+companies divest their R&D operations.
+To control costs, most chemical

-biotechnology companies, will increasingly turn to scientific R&D
+companies, will increasingly turn to scientific R&D services firms to

-services firms to perform specialized research and other work formerly
+perform specialized research and other work formerly done by in-house

-done by in-house chemists.
-As a result, these firms will experience
+chemists.
+As a result, these firms will experience healthy job growth.

-healthy growth.
-Also, some companies are expected to conduct an
+Also, companies are expected to conduct an increasing amount of

-increasing amount of manufacturing and research in lower-wage countries,
+manufacturing and research in lower-wage countries, further limiting

 Chemists also will be